Monday, June 6, 2016

 The fourth dimension is a gonzo sandbox setting, with prehistoric flora and fauna, including a saber-tooth tiger (these were statted in Book II).
 It is also inhabited by green humans who live in nations called Thrule and Arren.
 The humans of Thrule are masters of biology and have learned how to recreate species from various times in Earth history, like the tiger.
 They are not good with weapons, though, as the leader of Thrule has nothing but throwing daggers to defend himself with.
 The people of Arren have weapons that can vaporize people, so it seems a decidedly lopsided war between them.
 One wonders how Thrule is not yet conquered...

 Soon, Zatara is flying a winged horse, but it isn't clear if he made that, summoned that, or was given it for his use by the leader of Thrule.
-Zatara does Polymorph himself into a vulture, turns Invisible, uses ventriloquism (a spell, or a skill?), and then Polymorph again to turn a woman into an ugly hag (for a change, all of Zatara's spells were in Book I!).
+Zatara does cast a spell that reflects missile weapons back on the thrower (Missile Reflection?
+Maybe a new 4th level spell?), Polymorph himself into a vulture, turns Invisible, uses ventriloquism (a spell, or a skill?), and then Polymorph again to turn a woman into an ugly hag (for a change, all but the first of Zatara's spells were in Book I!).

-(Superman read in Superman Action Comics Archives vol. 1, summaries of the rest read at DC Wikia)
+(Superman read in Superman Action Comics Archives vol. 1, select pages were read at the Babbling about DC Comics blog, summaries of the rest read at DC Wikia)